Diess remains CEO as VW future-facing investments near €90 billion

 ‘With the resolutions adopted today, we are putting the Group Board of Management on an even broader footing,’ said Hans Dieter Pötsch, chairman of the supervisory board.
 ‘At the same time, all areas of central strategic importance are being strengthened with the key focus being on having the right people for the job.
 This gives the Group Board of Management even more clout to successfully tackle the strategic tasks of the years ahead.’

 However, the press conference, starring Pötsch, Diess and works council chairperson Daniela Cavallo, did not focus solely on matters of position.
-The online event confirmed continued investment in future-facing technologies. €89 billion will be spent on the likes of electrification and digitisation over the next five years.
+The online event confirmed continued investment in future-facing technologies. €89 billion will be spent on the likes of electrification and digitalisation over the next five years.

 Diess will remain VW Group CEO, responsible for the volume brands (VW, Skoda, SEAT) as well as taking over from Markus Duesmann as the head of the software division Cariad.
 However, he will pass the baton for the company’s China operations to VW brand CEO Ralf Brandstaetter.
 Responsibility for the hugely important market will be passed over on 1 August next year.